 Now, I know I can't spend three months sailing round the world - I suffer from terrible sea sickness and I have three small children who need me - but once upon a time I did seriously think about taking part in a Pacific ocean row in a boat of four!
 I used to really believe I could do anything.
 I think the reason I've been so very miserable is because I totally forgot who I am (not who I was...but who I still am).

-I need a goal, that is bigger than doing what I used to do, and bigger than just keeping mind, body and soul together at home and at work.
+I need a goal, and bigger than just keeping mind, body and soul together at home and at work.
 Looking after my kids, working full time etc...it's exhausting and time consuming, and really hard, but that doesn't mean I should limit myself to that being it.
-I think that the introversion of believing this is all there is now is what is making me miserable.
+I think that believing this is all there is now, is what is making me miserable.

 So, a new goal?
 What could I set my sights on?
 I have to be realistic - for instance, maybe an Ironman would fit the bill perfectly, but I don't think I have enough time available to train across three sports

-It can't be a 100 miler, it can't be GUCR again - as crazy as it sounds, I feel too complacent about these events - I've done it before, I can do it again.
-It's got to be something different to scare me, to excite me, to make me wonder if I can really achieve it, and to really feel that I'm heading for something special.
+I don't know, but it's got to be something different to scare me, to excite me, to make me wonder if I can really achieve it, and to really feel that I'm heading for something special.
 I'm 40 in 2022 - maybe I should do something to celebrate.
 So what am I going to aim for?

-I feel so much better for finally coming to this realisation about who I am.
+I feel so much better for finally coming to this conclusion.
 I am still the person that I was before children.
 It sounds so obvious, but for me it's a bit of a revelation.
 I can still achieve new things, I just need to be a bit more organised and dedicated to fitting everything in.